kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 - 2026-03-22: Updated to reflect N-dimensional roles API
 - 2026-03-23: Renamed "phase" to "role" throughout for semantic clarity
 - 2026-09-14: Updated the rolling-update contract to cover fractional lockstep, readiness and availability bounds, how old revisions are removed, and how an interrupted rollout remembers the replica counts it was meant to reach.
+- 2026-09-21: Updated interrupted rollouts to process one old revision at a time, removing revisions with no Ready replicas first and parking the remaining revisions.

 ## Drawbacks